ObiOne84/battleship-game/README.md

     - The users must enter 'Y' or 'y' to start the game.
 If the user chooses 'N' or 'n', the game will reload
     - Loads the game
     ![Start the game message](assets/images/start-game-message.png)
-    - Validates the user's choice
+    - Validates the user's choice - see testing
     ---
     2. User must choose a username and game level
     - Accepts user's input
     - Sets username
     - Defines game parameters (board size, number of ships and shots)
     ![Choose a username and game level](assets/images/username-game-lev.png)
-    - Validates the user's choice
+    - Validates the user's choice - see testing
     ---
     3. The user must decide to manually or randomly place ships on the board
     - Accepts user's input
     - Prints user's board
     ![Choose the ships location message](assets/images//decision-ships-loc.png)
-    - Validates the user's choice
+    - Validates the user's choice - see testing
     ---
     4. The users must decide if they want to continue the game when they do not have enough bullets to destroy all remaining ships.
     - Accepts users` input
     - Returns to the game or reloads the game - depending on the user's decision
     ![Not enough bullets message](assets/images/low-bullets-message.png)
-    - Validates the user's choice
+    - Validates the user's choice - see testing
     ---
     5. Users must decide whether to continue the game once they win or lose it.
     - Accepts user's input
     - Reloads the game from the game level choice
+    - Validates user`s input - see testing

     ---